chrisnoonan98675/site/xl-impact/how-to/getting-started-with-xl-impact.markdown

 Inside this subgraph, XL Impact searches for references to commits (mentioned by either the Releases or the Jenkins jobs).

-XL Impact walks through the commit tree starting from the commits found on the previous step, through parents to the very first commit in each repository.
+XL Impact walks through the commit tree, starting from the commits found on the previous step, through parents, to the very first commit in each repository.
 These commits are marked as "known to this release to client".

 ##### Sample scenario